cs2103jan2016-f14-1j/main/docs/User-Guide.md

 search "<searchword(s)>"
 ```

 `<searchword>` can be any string that you want to search for.
 Dotdotdot can detect minor typos and return task(s) that contains similar dictionary strings.
+You can input multiple search words separated by space for more detailed searches.

 Examples:
+* `search priority 14 apr` (returns prioritised tasks on 14 Apr)
+* `search busiest in Apr` (returns day with most tasks in April)
 * `search "balolon"` (returns results containing "balloon" as well)
+* `search "balolon" 14 Apr no priority #yolo
 * `search "cake blue"` (returns results containing strings "cake" and "blue")

 ## Show help